apache/flink/docs/tutorials/etl.md

 {% endhighlight %}

 To accomplish this, `Deduplicator` will need to somehow remember, for each key, whether or not there has already been an event for that key.
-It will do using Flink's _keyed state_ interface.
+It will do so using Flink's _keyed state_ interface.

 When you are working with a keyed stream like this one, Flink will maintain a key/value store for each item of state being managed.